Moosieus/blog/content/wordpress.md

   <!-- source: https://www.loc.gov/item/2017788930/ -->
 </div>

-I'd like to share some features and abstractions I think WordPress gets fundamentally correct that I feel other CMS's should emulate.
+I'd like to share some features and abstractions I think WordPress gets fundamentally correct that I feel other CMSs should emulate.

 For some context on my perspective:
 - I worked with WordPress on and off for about 4 years, but I didn't start my career that way.